 - the focus on teamwork over competition

-High fives and hugs in the hallway.
-Sitting together at Sharing Assemblies.
-Sharing a good book on Friday morning.
-Cross-graded partnerships expand each student's sense of community as lasting bonds are created through shared activities with partners from another grade.
-Each grade is paired with another: Pre-kindergarten with eighth grade, kindergarten with sixth grade, first with fourth grade, second with fifth grade, and third with seventh grade.
+We expand each student’s sense of community with cross-graded partnerships that are developed through structured activities, as well as informal high-fives in the hallways.
+Each grade is paired with another: Pre-kindergarten with eighth grade; kindergarten with sixth grade; first with fourth grade; second with fifth grade; and third with seventh grade.

-Family-style lunch together.
-Playing tag at recess with friends from other grades.
-Competing together in interscholastic games.
-Sharing studio time during an arts electives.
-Students in contiguous grades have many opportunities to spend time together.
-Suddenly the everyday community of each grade level expands to include the grades on either side.
+From family-style lunch together to playing tag at recess, students have many opportunities to spend time with students in other grades.
+Suddenly the everyday community of each cohort expands to include grades on either side.

 Greening and the Garden